 - Over top of the sprayed stain, spread a thin layer of baking soda.
-Within an hour (or longer, for more set-in stains), the baking soda will absorb the urine or fecal residue.
+Within an hour (or longer for set-in stains), the baking soda will absorb the urine or fecal residue.

-- Vacuum the area to remove the now-stained baking soda deep in the carpet.
+- Vacuum the area to remove the now-stained baking soda from the carpet.

 You will need: